Syaw0/blog/_posts/2022-03-18-lanes-in-react.md

 export const OffscreenLane: Lane = /*                   */ 0b1000000000000000000000000000000;
 ```

-Just like lanes on the road, the rule is to drive on different lanes based on your speed, meaning it is more urgent

-The smaller the lane is, the higher priority it is . so `SyncLane` is `1` here.
+Just like lanes on the road, the rule is to drive on different lanes based on your speed, meaning the smaller the lane is the more urgent the work is, the higher priority it is. so `SyncLane` is `1` here.

 There are many lanes here.
 We don't dive into each of them but rather understand how it works generally in this episode.